reverentgeek/node-weight-tracker/docs/blog-post.md

 ### Configure public and secure routes

-Now you need to update the routes to return home page view, and configure which routes require authentication.
+Now you need to update the routes to return the home page view, and configure which routes require authentication.
 In the `src/routes` folder, create a new file named `auth.js` and paste the following code.

 ```js
 "use strict";